sazonovanton/SirChatalot/README.md

 ImageDescriptionOnDelete = False
 ...
 ```
-Check if you have an access to GPT-4V.
+Check if you have an access to GPT-4V or Claude 3 models with vision capabilities.
-Models can be found here: https://platform.openai.com/docs/models/gpt-4
+OpenAI models can be found [here](https://platform.openai.com/docs/models/gpt-4) and prices can be found [here](https://openai.com/pricing).
-Prices can be found here: https://openai.com/pricing
+Claude 3 models and prices can be found [here](https://docs.anthropic.com/claude/docs/models-overview).

 Beware that right now functionalty for calculating cost of usage is not working for images, so you should pay attenion to that.
-`gpt-4-vision-preview` is a model from GPT-4 Turbo family, which can be more capable than GPT-4 and offered at a lower price.

 ## Image generation
 You can generate images with OpenAI API.
 To do that, you need to change the `OpenAI.ImageGeneration` field to `True` in the `./data/.config` file: